 ● Carefully planned activities and experiences in our Reception class

 In our Reception class, we develop our pupils' core strength, stability, balance, spatial awareness, coordination and agility through games and providing opportunities to play, both indoors and outdoors.

-In Years 1 – 6, we ensure that each child has their PE entitlement of two lessons per week by teaching various outdoor and indoor PE sessions throughout the year.
+In Years 1 – 6, we ensure that each child has their PE entitlement by teaching various outdoor and indoor PE sessions throughout the year.
 We use the national curriculum for physical education to underpin our teaching and learning.
 PE is implemented using the whole school Primary PE Passport scheme as the main resource, a clear and comprehensive scheme, and in line with the national curriculum.
 The PE curriculum includes swimming for pupils in Key Stage 2.
 Pupils participate in swimming lessons for one term in Years 3, 4, and 5.
 This allows pupils to develop a range of strokes effectively, become competent in performing safe, self-rescue in different water-based situations, and become competent swimmers, allowing them to swim a distance of 25 metres or more.